Freddy875/MaxPower/index.md

 - How do you usually get permission to enter an office building?
 - You can usually get permission to enter an office building with an access card, visitor pass, or authorization from the front desk.

 ---

+- How can someone find their way to a popular tourist sight if they’re not familiar with the city?
+- You can use a map.
+You could even use the GPS in your smartphone.

+---

+- How do you sign in to your work email account?
+- You can enter with your credentials, using your username and password.

+---